dimTsourounis/FKD/README.md

 <br />

-# Appendix: Regarding the computation of NAC ratio for the Geometric Rgularization
+# Appendix: Regarding the computation of NAC ratio for the Geometric Regularization

 For clarification, a sample is a (channel-wise) vector of one feature map (FM) in a layer of a network.
 Given that the FM has size HxWxC (assuming that the batch size is one for simplicity), one sample is a vector with size Cx1.
 The set of samples is all the N (channel-wise) vectors of the feature map FM, where N=H*W.